 Imagine you are in the shoes of a user who tries to find any information concerning your topic on the Internet.
 What would you type in a search box?
 What keywords would you choose to find exactly your website?
 The simplest, but most informative.
-For instance, let’s compare Google results for two different keywords, short-tail and long-tail:
+For instance, let’s compare Google results for two different keywords, short-tail:

-Two different results.
+Two very different sets of results.
 The first one shows you general information about the whole sphere, while the second one gives you concrete information concerning a definite topic in this sphere.
-What is better in your opinion?
+Which is better in your opinion?

 Don’t be shy about using keywords your competitors chose.
-Your main goal is to be the first, so it means a little fight on the SERP for the highest position.
+Your main goal is to be the first, so it means a bit of fighting on the SERPs for the highest position for certain keywords.
 They’ll do the same as soon as they understand that you are a decent rival.
 Just relax and use all your given opportunities.

-Instead of conducting a time-wasting brain storming you can use a tip for this step: WebCEO’s Keyword Research Tool which will help you to find the best keywords for your updated post and spy on those keywords which your competitors use.
+Instead of conducting a time-wasting brain storming you can use a tip for this step: the WebCEO Keyword Research Tool which will help you to find the best keywords for your updated post:

 3. Rewriting, Structuring and Usage of Visual Media